hivian/RandomUsersComposeMultiplatform/README.md

 A simple Android & iOS demo app built with Kotlin and <a href="https://www.jetbrains.com/lp/compose-multiplatform">Compose Multiplatform</a> for sharing UIs. <br/>
 Data fetched from https://randomuser.me api and saved to SQLDelight database.

-This project is the Kotlin Multiplatform copy of this <a href="https://github.com/hivian/RandomUsersComposeAndroid">Android project</a>
+This project is the Kotlin Multiplatform copy of that <a href="https://github.com/hivian/RandomUsersComposeAndroid">Android project</a>

 ## Preview
 <p>